-- A. Critical Thinking: Students shall possess critical thinking ability sufficient for clinical judgment.
-Example: Students must be able to identify cause-effect relationships in clinical situations and to develop or participate in development of nursing care plans. - B. Ethical behavior: Students will provide services with respect for human dignity and the uniqueness of the client unrestricted by consideration of social or economic status, personal attributes, or the nature of health problems.
-Example: Students will care for clients assigned regardless of race, religion, or diagnosis. - C. Interpersonal skills: Students shall possess interpersonal abilities sufficient to interact with individuals, families, groups, etc. from a variety of social and cultural backgrounds.
-Example: Students shall establish rapport with clients and health care team members. - D. Communications skills: Students shall possess communication abilities sufficient for verbal and nonverbal interaction with others.
-Example: Students shall be able to explain treatment procedures and provide patient teaching to clients and families, document client response, and report to others the client's response to nursing care. - E. Mobility: Students shall possess physical abilities sufficient to move from room to room and maneuver in small spaces and stand and walk for extensive periods of time.
-Example: Students will be able to move around in client's room, move from room to room, move in small work areas, and administer CPR. - F. Motor skills: Students shall possess gross and fine motor skills sufficient to provide safe and effective nursing care.
-Example: Students shall be able to calibrate equipment, position clients, administer intravenous, intramuscular, subcutaneous, and oral medications, insert catheters, and apply pressure to stop bleeding.
+- (a).
+Critical Thinking: Students shall possess critical thinking ability sufficient for clinical judgment.
+Example: Students must be able to identify causeeffect relationships in clinical situations and to develop or participate in development of nursing care plans. - (b).
+Ethical behavior: Students will provide services with respect for human dignity and the uniqueness of the patient unrestricted by consideration of social or economic status, personal attributes, or the nature of health problems.
+Example: Students will care for patients assigned regardless of race, religion, or diagnosis. - (c).
+Interpersonal skills: Students shall possess interpersonal abilities sufficient to interact with individuals, families, groups, etc. from a variety of social and cultural backgrounds.
+Example: Students shall establish rapport with patients and healthcare team members. - (d).
+Communications skills: Students shall possess communication abilities sufficient for verbal and nonverbal interaction with others.
+Example: Students shall be able to explain treatment procedures and provide patient teaching to patients and families, document patient response, and report to others the patient's response to nursing care.

-- G. Hearing skills: Students shall possess auditory ability sufficient to monitor health needs and collect data.
-Example: Students shall be able to hear alarms, listen to heart and breath sounds, and hear a cry for help. - H. Visual skills: Students shall possess visual ability sufficient for observation and data collection.
-Example: Students shall be able to observe color of skin and read the scale on a syringe. - I. Tactile skills: Students shall possess tactile ability sufficient for data collection.
-Example: Students shall be able to detect pulsation and feel skin temperature. - J. Weight-bearing: Students shall possess the ability to lift and manipulate/move 40-50 pounds.
-Example: Students shall be able to move equipment and position clients.
+- (e).
+Mobility: Students shall possess physical abilities sufficient to move from room to room and maneuver in small spaces and stand and walk for extensive periods of time.
+Example: Students will be able to move around in patient's room, move from room to room, move in small work areas, and administer CPR. - (f).
+Motor skills: Students shall possess gross and fine motor skills sufficient to provide safe and effective nursing care.
+Example: Students shall be able to calibrate equipment, position patients, administer intravenous, intramuscular, subcutaneous, and oral medications, insert catheters, and apply pressure to stop bleeding. - (g).
+Hearing skills: Students shall possess auditory ability sufficient to monitor health needs and collect data.
+Example: Students shall be able to hear alarms, listen to heart and breath sounds, and hear a cry for help. - (h).
+Visual skills: Students shall possess visual ability sufficient for observation and data collection.
+Example: Students shall be able to observe color of skin and read the scale on a syringe. - (i).
+Tactile skills: Students shall possess tactile ability sufficient for data collection.
+Example: Students shall be able to detect pulsation and feel skin temperature. - (j).
+Weight-bearing: Students shall possess the ability to lift and manipulate/move 40-50 pounds.
+Example: Students shall be able to move equipment and position patients.